Saint-Pierre Pointe-Blanche Airport: Facilities

-The airport currently handles turboprop aircraft and Boeing 737.
+The airport handles turboprop aircraft and Boeing 737.

 All other aircraft at the airport are private aircraft for general aviation.

 Airline and destinations

-In July 2018, the first nonstop flights from the islands to mainland France launched on Air Saint-Pierre with seasonal summer service from Saint-Pierre directly to Charles de Gaulle Airport in Paris.
+In July 2018, the first nonstop flights from the islands to mainland France launched on Air Saint-Pierre with seasonal summer service from Saint-Pierre directly to Charles de Gaulle Airport in Paris serviced by ASL Airlines France Boeing 737.
 Previously, all connecting traffic to mainland France was done through airports in Canada, such as Halifax or Montréal–Trudeau.